Frequent Questions about the U.S. EPA Excess Food Opportunities Map

 2. How many and what type of establishments are included in the map?

-Nearly 950,000 potential generators of excess food in nine categories (correctional facilities, educational institutions, food banks, food manufacturers and processors, food wholesale and retail, healthcare facilities, hospitality establishments, restaurants and food services, and farmers markets) and about 6,500 potential recipients of excess food (i.e., food banks, composting facilities and anaerobic digestion facilities) appear in the map.
+Additionally, the map includes almost 15,000 potential recipients of excess food (i.e., food banks, food pantries and soup kitchens; composting facilities; and anaerobic digestion facilities).
 There are also roughly 600 refrigerated warehouse and storage facilities in the map, and over 200 communities with source separated organics programs.
 Additional information and the full list of NAICS codes associated with excess food generators is available in the technical methodology.

-3. Why were layers added from EPA’s EJScreen and USDA’s Food Environment Atlas?
+3. Why were layers added from USDA’s Food Environment Atlas and Food Access Research Atlas?

-Environmental Justice (EJ) is a critical part of EPA’s work, and these new data layers from EJScreen and USDA can be used in concert with excess food estimates to drive policy decisions, investments, and actions to feed people.
+These data layers from USDA can be used in concert with excess food estimates to drive policy decisions, investments, and actions to feed people.

 4. What are the sources of the data?

-The data comes from public and commercially available sources including DnB, the Department of Homeland Security, the National Center for Education Statistics, the U.S. Department of Agriculture, U.S. Census, state websites and studies, municipal and county websites, BioCycle, Food Waste Reduction Alliance, peer-reviewed articles, and internal EPA databases, among other sources.
-For more detail, please see the technical methodology.
+The data comes from public and commercially available sources including Dun & Bradstreet (DnB), the Department of Homeland Security (DHS), the National Center for Education Statistics (NCES), the U.S. Department of Agriculture, U.S. Census, Hunger Free America, state websites and studies, municipal and county websites, BioCycle, Food Waste Reduction Alliance, peer-reviewed articles, and internal EPA databases, among other sources.
+For more detail, please refer to the map's technical methodology.

-5. How did U.S. EPA generate the estimates of excess food for each establishment?
+5. How did EPA generate the estimates of excess food for each establishment?

 6. Why is there no excess food estimate available for some establishments?

-The excess food generation estimates are based on equations that require common business statistics that U.S. EPA obtained from several sources (commercially and publicly available).
-In limited cases, there were no establishment-specific business statistics available, which means there is not an excess food estimate for all establishments.
+EPA based the excess food generation estimates on equations that require common business statistics that EPA obtained from several sources (commercially and publicly available).
+In limited cases, the sources did not contain necessary establishment-specific business statistics, which means EPA was not able to calculate an excess food estimate for every establishment.
 In these cases, while the establishment is included in the map, the estimate field is blank.
 The map provides an estimate for roughly 90% percent of mapped establishments.

 7. Why might an establishment be missing from the map?

 a.
-The establishment may not be associated with the NAICS codes and industries chosen for the map (the full list is available as part of the technical methodology).
+The establishment may not be associated with the NAICS codes and industries chosen for the map (access the full list as part of the technical methodology).

 b.
-The establishment was not included in the data EPA acquired from DnB, DHS, NCES, and USDA at the time that EPA downloaded data from these sources.
+The establishment was not included in the data EPA acquired from DnB, DHS, NCES, Hunger Free America, and USDA at the time that EPA downloaded data from these sources.

 c.
-The facility did not appear on lists or in databases maintained by EPA, state or local governments, or industry associations, or it did not appear in internet searches.
+The facility did not appear on lists or in databases that EPA, state or local governments, or industry associations maintain, or it did not appear in internet searches.

 8. How accurate are the establishment-specific estimates of excess food generation rates?

-The estimates are based on common business statistics taken primarily from DnB, the Department of Homeland Security, and the National Center for Education Statistics, and combined with methodologies that use generation factors based on limited measured data which ranges in age.
-The estimates do not account for any actual diversion activity that the establishment or facility may be implementing, such as donation, composting, etc. More information about the limitations of the methodology is available in the technical methodology.
+EPA based the estimates on common business statistics taken primarily from DnB, the DHS, and NCES, and combined with methodologies that use generation factors based on limited measured data which ranges in age.
+The estimates do not account for any actual diversion activity that the establishment or facility may be implementing, such as donation, composting, etc. You can access more information about the limitations of the methodology in the map's technical methodology.

 9. Can I send in accurate, measured information for my company which can be used to update the map?

-No. U.S. EPA intends for the map to reflect a standard methodology and for it to be used, in combination with other publicly available tools and resources, to support excess food diversion and not as a reference reflecting a mix of actual and estimated activity.
+No. EPA intends for the map to reflect a standard methodology, not as a reference reflecting a mix of actual and estimated activity.
+EPA intends for people to use the map, in combination with other publicly available tools and resources, to support excess food diversion.

-10. What changes were made in Version 3.0 of the map?
+10. What changes did EPA make in Version 3.1 of the map?